Formality of a higher-codimensional Swiss-Cheese operad: Graph complexes

-Let us now describe this twisted cooperad.
-As a graded module, we have:
+Cooperadic twisting produces a dg-cooperad $\Tw\Gra_{n}$ from $\Gra_{n}$ and $\mu$.
+Let us now describe it.
+As a graded module,

-The cooperadic structure and the differential are described in Appendix~\ref{sec:twisting-cooperads}.
-The CDGA structure is defined using the fact that $\Gra_{n}(\varnothing) = \R$ (see~\cite[Lemma~9]{Idrissi2018b}) and the fact that $\mu$ vanishes on disconnected graphs as well as graphs admitting a cut point (i.e.\ if the point is removed, then the graph is disconnected).
+The CDGA structure is defined using the fact that $\Gra_{n}(\varnothing) = \R$ (see~\cite[Lemma~9]{Idrissi2018b}) and the fact that $\mu$ vanishes on disconnected graphs as well as graphs admitting a cut point (i.e.\ if a point that disconnects the graph when removed).

 Let us now give a graphical interpretation of this definition.
 The CDGA $\Tw\Gra_{n}(U)$ is spanned by graphs with two kinds of vertices: external vertices, which are in bijection with $U$, and internal vertices, which are indistinguishable (in pictures they will be drawn in black).
 Given a graph $\Gamma$, its differential $d\Gamma = \sum_{e} \pm \Gamma/e$ is obtained as a sum, over all the edges $e \in E_{\Gamma}$ connected to at least one internal vertex, of the graphs obtained by contracting these edges.
-Note that in this differential, edges connected to univalent vertices are not contracted, roughly speaking because the contraction appears twice in $d\Gamma$ and cancels out; but if both endpoints of the edge are univalent, then the edge is contracted with a minus sign, see~\cite[Appendix~I.3]{Willwacher2014} and Section~\ref{sec:interl-graph-compl}.
+Note that in this differential, edges connected to univalent vertices are not contracted, roughly speaking because the contraction appears twice in $d\Gamma$ and cancels out; but if both endpoints of the edge are univalent, then the edge is contracted with a minus sign, see~\cite[Appendix~I.3]{Willwacher2014} and Description~\ref{descr:diff-gcn}.
 The product of two graphs is the graph obtained by gluing them along their external vertices.
 The cooperadic structure is given by subgraph contraction (summing over all choices of whether internal vertices and edges are in the subgraph).

 One checks that the zigzag of Equation~\eqref{eq:3} extends to a zigzag: